 - Java is most important real OO design.

-- Two views:

-- C++ augmented by GC

-- Dylan (Scheme + objects) with a C-like syntax
+(Scala is ascending but Scala is an FP/OO language.) - Two views: - C++ augmented by GC - Dylan (Scheme + objects) with a C-like syntax

-- I strongly support the latter view.
+I strongly support the latter view.
 Why?
 The semantic definitions of C++ and Java are completely different while the semantics of Dylan and Java are very similar.
 It is easy to transliterate Scheme (sans call/cc) into Java.
+Scala leverages this fact.
 It is essentially impossible to transliterate C++ into Java.